Anson Jones: After presidency

 Jones hoped that the new Texas state legislature would send him to the United States Senate.
 He was not chosen, and as time went on, he became increasingly bitter about this slight.
 Although Jones prospered as a planter and eventually amassed an enormous estate, he was never able to get past the fact that Sam Houston and Thomas Jefferson Rusk were chosen over him to represent Texas in Washington, DC.

-After the suicide of Thomas Jefferson Rusk in 1857, Jones became convinced that the legislature would finally send him to the Senate, but he received no votes.

 In 1849 Jones was thrown from a horse.
 His left arm was crushed and became withered and discolored.
 This injury sent him back east for medical treatment.
 In the east he was exposed to and found keen interest in new technology, especially railroads.

+After the suicide of Thomas Jefferson Rusk in July 1857, Jones became convinced that the legislature would finally send him to the Senate, but he received no votes and former Governor J. Pinkney Henderson was appointed to fill the vacancy.

 Death

-For four days, he had lodged at Houston's old Capitol Hotel, the former seat of government of the Republic of Texas.
-His arm permanently injured in a fall, and having received no votes for a vacant seat in the U.S. Senate, he brooded over his career.
+For four days in January 1858, Jones had lodged at Houston's old Capitol Hotel, the former seat of government of the Republic of Texas.
+His arm permanently injured in the fall, and having received no votes for a vacant seat in the U.S. Senate, he brooded over his career.
 After dinner on January 9, 1858, he returned to his room and fatally shot himself.
 He was 59 years old.
 Jones was buried at Glenwood Cemetery in Houston.